rounakdatta/elab-report-maker/README.md

 - Use File menu to upload the IPy notebook.

-- At the beginning of code-cell-1 and replace *USERNAME*, *PASSWORD*, *ELAB* with your respective eLab credentials.
+- At the beginning of code-cell-1, replace *USERNAME*, *PASSWORD*, *ELAB* with your respective eLab credentials.

 - Hit <img src="https://image.freepik.com/free-icon/round-play-button_318-121636.jpg" data-canonical-src="https://image.freepik.com/free-icon/round-play-button_318-121636.jpg" width="20" height="20" /> or **Shift + Enter**.
   Scroll down to view progress.